- Sentiment: Bearish

 What Is The Shooting Star Japanese Candlestick Pattern?

-The Shooting Star pattern is a bearish reversal pattern that typically forms after an uptrend or during a period of market consolidation.
+The Shooting Star pattern is a bearish reversal pattern that typically forms after an uptrend.

 The Japanese candlestick pattern consists of a single candle.
 This candle has a small body (either bullish or bearish) at the lower end of the price range, a long upper shadow (typically at least twice the length of the body), and a small or nonexistent lower shadow.